Barbara Bodichon: Grave

 In 2007 Irene Baker and Lesley Abdela helped to restore Barbara Bodichon's grave in the churchyard of Brightling, East Sussex, about 50 mi from London.
 It was in a state of disrepair, with railings rusted and breaking away and the tomb inscription scarcely legible.
 The historian Dr Judith Rowbotham at Nottingham Trent University issued an appeal for funds to restore the grave and its surroundings, which raised about £1,000.
 The railings were sand-blasted and repainted and the granite tomb was cleaned.

 Commemoration

 On 30 June 2019, a Blue Plaque jointly commemorating the founders, Barbara Bodichon and Emily Davies, was unveiled at Girton College by Baroness Hale, President of the Supreme Court, as part of the college's 150th anniversary celebrations.
-The plaque is sited on the main tower at the entrance to Girton, off Huntingdon Road.
+The plaque is sited on the main tower at the entrance to Girton, off Huntingdon Road, Cambridge.